 - palm oil

-- pork (sausage, bacon, ribs, fatback pork)
+- pork, including sausage, bacon, ribs, and fatback pork

 Sources of trans fats include: